Scoliosis: Postural Deformity

 In a healthy spine, the vertebrae are stacked one on top of other beginning at the base of the skull with the cervical spine and proceeding down through the thoracic spine to the lumbar spine, sacrum, and coccyx.

-While each vertebra is carefully positioned to align with the above and below vertebra through the intervertebral disc and complex system of ligaments, there are times when the vertebra may begin to shift away from their normal alignment.
+While each vertebra is carefully positioned to align with the above and below vertebra through the intervertebral disc and complex system of ligaments, there are times when the vertebra may begin to shift away from its normal alignment.

 While there are a number of postural abnormalities including kyphosis (excessive curvature of the thoracic spine) and lordosis (excessive curvature of the lumbar spine), scoliosis (lateral curvature of the thoracic and/or lumbar spine) is one condition that can be corrected if diagnosed early.